Arrows124/youtube_api/Readme.md

 Video Demo: https://youtu.be/y-NGJwQaApY

+# Description
-# Description: It is a web application that allows you to search highly rated youtube videos based on search keywords using the framework Flsak.
+It is a web application that allows you to search highly rated youtube videos based on search keywords using the framework Flsak.
 I often watch youtube, but when I want to look back on the videos that I highly rated in the past, there are too many highly rated videos and it is difficult to find them.
 Therefore, I want to make a web application that can search highly rated youtube videos.

 1 Use the Youtube API to get information about highly rated videos (python)